TEACHING

 Spring 2017 - Present

 In the Fall of 2021 I joined UConn full-time as Assistant Professor-in-Residence in Human Rights Documentary Filmmaking, a joint appointment under UConn's Gladstein Family Human Rights Institute and the Department of Digital Media & Design.
-Prior to this appointment, I had helped to build UConn's Human Rights Film & Digital Media Initiative, designing and teaching courses that combined a social justice/human rights thematic framework with a theoretical and technical orientation in documentary film.
-In the Spring of 2021 I developed a new course, "Visual Storytelling Through Human Rights Archives," engaging students in a special documentary project utilizing the Thomas J. Dodd Nuremberg Trial Collections held in the UConn Library Archives.
-Other courses that I have developed at UConn include "Social Documentary in Theory and Practice" and "Visual Representations of Armenian Memory," while I've also provided teaching support in other courses including "Power, Privilege, and Public Education," "Motion Graphics I," and "Comparative Perspectives in Human Rights."
-Student work generated through these courses has been screened (or will be screened) at a variety of wider public forums and conferences, such as LETTERS FROM NUREMBERGTHE DILDILIANS: A Story of Photography and Survival and KWIZERA: Hope Born from Resilience.
-In addition, I recently completed a short documentary produced by the Human Rights Institute on the Polish Human Rights scholar Wiktor Osiatyński, which premiered in March 2023.
+Through this appointment, I have been working to build UConn's Human Rights Film & Digital Media Initiative, designing and teaching courses that combine a social justice/human rights thematic framework with a theoretical and technical orientation in documentary film.
+The centerpiece of these cross-listed courses is the two-part course sequence Human Rights Archives I & II, which currently focuses on the Bosnian War and Genocide (1992-95), working collaboratively with the Hartford-area Bosnian Community in Connecticut.
+Previously we collaborated with the local Armenian Community for the course sequence.
+An earlier iteration, "Visual Storytelling Through Human Rights Archives," engaged students in a special documentary project utilizing the Thomas J. Dodd Nuremberg Trial Collections held in the UConn Library Archives.
+Other courses that I have developed while at UConn include "Social Documentary in Theory and Practice" and "Visual Representations of Armenian Memory," Student work generated through these courses has been screened at a variety of public forums and conferences and won awards at film festivals, such as ERASING BOSNIA, LETTERS FROM NUREMBERG, and THE DILDILIANS: A Story of Photography and Survival .
+In addition, I completed a short documentary produced by the Human Rights Institute on the Polish Human Rights scholar Wiktor Osiatyński, which premiered in March 2023.

 AMHERST COLLEGE